remotion-dev/remotion/packages/docs/docs/config.md

 Specify the target bitrate for the generated video.
 The syntax for FFMPEGs `-b:v` parameter should be used.
-FFMPEG may encode the video in a way that will not result in the exact video bitrate specified.
+FFmpeg may encode the video in a way that will not result in the exact video bitrate specified.
 This option cannot be set if `--crf` is set.
 Example values: `512K` for 512 kbps, `1M` for 1 Mbps.